solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 bypass RLS for all tables in Postgres, as is `superuser`.
-That permission cannot be assigned in Azure Database for PostgreSQL - Flexible Server, since administrator role has no superuser privileges, as common in cloud based PaaS PostgreSQL service.
+That permission cannot be assigned in Azure Database for PostgreSQL - Flexible Server, since administrator role has no superuser privileges, as common in cloud-based PaaS PostgreSQL service.

 ### Extensions